PhantomCybernetics/phntm_bridge_docs/basics/architecture.rst

 replica of all ROS data, but rather to meaningfully optimize and compress it in order to provide accurate and fast representation of the machine's internal state in real-time over the network.

-Phantom Bridge is shipped as a Docker container but also allows for monitoring and control of other Docker containers installed on your machine.
+Phantom Bridge is shipped as a Docker container but also allows for :doc:`monitoring and control </ui/docker-control>` of other Docker containers installed on your machine.
-This enables ROS nodes pre-configured as individual Docker Compose services, to be started or stopped as needed via the Web UI or a ROS service, thus effectively re-configuring the robot on the fly.
+This enables ROS nodes (pre-configured as individual Docker Compose services) to be started or stopped as needed via the Web UI or a ROS service, thus effectively re-configuring the robot on the fly.